Skip to main content

 Exploring information about tables and columns

 Vertica has virtual tables that contain information about the actual data tables.
-You can use them in the following way:
+Use them like this:

 SELECT * FROM TABLES; -- shows you information about all tables